Buying a house after Chapter 13 bankruptcy

 If your bankruptcy was dismissed rather than discharged, on the other hand, the waiting period is extended to four years for a conventional loan.

 The major benefit of applying for a VA or USDA loan is that you don’t need to wait for your bankruptcy to be discharged or dismissed.
-You can apply for these mortgages just 12 months into your repayment plan.
-The same is technically true for FHA, though in practice, many lenders won’t consider your loan until two years after discharge.
+You can apply for these mortgages just 12 months into your repayment plan and pursue buying a house while in Chapter 13 bankruptcy.
+The same is technically true for FHA, though in practice, many mortgage lenders won’t consider your loan until two years after discharge.

 FHA loan with Chapter 13 bankruptcy